pratikp12/starbuck_challenge/README.md

 ## Steps
 1. Access, Clean and Analyze Data

-This step involves Data cleaning process and Classification based on different group of users
+This step involves Data cleaning process and Classification based on different group of users.
 2. Training Data and Models
 In starbuck case, what I like to predict is whether the promotion offer will be efficient for certain users.
 It is a binary classification problem.

+The target will be the efficient offer.

+The features to train will be the other features in the data, include the users demographic characteristics and also the offer duration, type, offer channels, etc.

+I defined the dataset as labeled data, so we will use supervised learning models.

+What I want to predict is a categorical form, will be YES or NO, 1 or 0.
 The target will be the efficient offer.

 <a name="model"></a>